zeromq/zproject/README.md

          path), or BUILD_DIR/tmp/_inst if the option is unspecified/empty.

-         The test_cppcheck is different, as it calls the "cppcheck" tool which may be not installed on a particular deployment, so by default this option is disabled if not set explicitly.
-Same idea goes for build_docs as it requires asciidoc and xmlto toolkits.
+         The test_cppcheck is different, as it calls the "cppcheck" tool which may be not installed on a particular Jenkins deployment.
+         The `make cppcheck` recipe is safe to call in either case, so by default this option is enabled if not set explicitly.
+Same idea goes for build_docs as it requires asciidoc and xmlto toolkits, except it is off by default to avoid churning CPUs with no tools.
          A further dist_docs enables preparation of a "dist" tarball from the workspace configured with docs, so you can forward it to the publishing helper job and avoid rebuilding manpages for packaging.